adyatlov/konvoy-os-package-builder/README.md

 # konvoy-os-package-builder
-CMD tool that composes an OS packages bundle for air-gapped Konvoy installations
+CMD tool that composes an OS packages bundle for air-gapped Konvoy installations.

+## How to use
 1. Build the tool:

     ```